Best Plants for Nashville’s Clay Soil: A Designer’s Honest List for Zone 7a | The Grass Girl

 For Shade and Canopy

-Red Maple (Acer rubrum) — Native.
+Red Maple (Acer rubrum) Native.
 Tolerates clay and occasional wet feet better than most maples.
 Brilliant red fall color that earns its name.
-Fast-growing for a hardwood, which means you’ll actually see shade within a few years instead of a decade.
+Fast-growing for a hardwood, which means you'll actually see shade within a few years instead of a decade.
 Full sun to part shade.
 One of the most reliable shade trees for Nashville properties.
+On my farm, the red maples are the first trees to signal fall; the color starts in September and peaks in October.
+If you position one where the evening light hits it in autumn, it practically glows.

-White Oak (Quercus alba) — Native.
+White Oak (Quercus alba) Native.
 Slow-growing, and absolutely worth every year of patience.
 Adapts to clay, becomes drought-tolerant once established, and will outlive everything else you plant.
 The Tennessee Division of Forestry and UT Extension are actively encouraging white oak planting through their reforestation initiative.
 If you have the space and the long view, this is the legacy tree.
+The acorns feed everything; deer, turkey, squirrels, blue jays.
+A white oak is not just a tree.
+It's an entire food system with a trunk.

-Shumard Oak (Quercus shumardii) — Native.
-One of the best oaks specifically for Nashville’s heavy clay — it tolerates both wet and dry conditions and grows faster than white oak.
-Reliable red fall color.
-Less commonly planted than red maple, which means your property won’t look like every other property on the street.
-Deserves more attention than it gets.
+Shumard Oak (Quercus shumardii) Native.
+One of the best oaks specifically for Nashville's heavy clay; it tolerates both wet and dry conditions and grows faster than white oak.
+Reliable red-orange fall color.
+Less commonly planted than red maple, which means your property won't look like every other property on the street.
+This is my most-recommended large shade tree for Nashville.
+It deserves far more attention than it gets.

 For Year-Round Structure

-Deodar Cedar (Cedrus deodara ‘Karl Fuchs’) — Not native, but one of the most beautiful evergreen trees you can grow in Nashville.
+Deodar Cedar (Cedrus deodara 'Karl Fuchs'); Not native, but one of the most beautiful evergreen trees you can grow in Nashville.
 Graceful, pyramidal form with soft blue-green needles and an elegant weeping habit at the branch tips.
-‘Karl Fuchs’ is the cultivar to look for — it’s significantly more cold-hardy than the straight species and handles our Zone 7a winters reliably.
+'Karl Fuchs' is the cultivar to look for; it's significantly more cold-hardy than the straight species and handles our Zone 7a winters reliably.
 Wants decent drainage, so amend the planting area in heavy clay.
 Give it space.
 This tree earns the room it takes.
+I use it in screening designs where I want something that feels architectural rather than just functional.
+Paired with a solid green hedge behind it, the blue-green foliage creates a layered privacy screen that's infinitely more interesting than a wall of identical conifers.

-Juniper ‘Taylor’ (Juniperus virginiana ‘Taylor’) — Native species, columnar cultivar.
-Tight, narrow form that works beautifully as a vertical accent — flanking an entry, framing a view, or providing structure in a border without taking up much lateral space.
+Juniper 'Taylor' (Juniperus virginiana 'Taylor'); Native species, columnar cultivar.
+Tight, narrow form that works beautifully as a vertical accent; flanking an entry, framing a view, or providing structure in a border without taking up much lateral space.
 Handles Nashville clay without complaint.
 Drought-tolerant.
 Disease-resistant.
 Deer-resistant.
 One of the most useful structural plants in this climate.
+I use it more than almost any other evergreen because its narrow footprint solves problems that wider trees can't.

-Southern Magnolia ‘Bracken’s Brown Beauty’ (Magnolia grandiflora) — This specific cultivar is the one to grow in Nashville.
-It’s more cold-hardy and compact than the straight species, handles our Zone 7a winters reliably, and still gives you that classic glossy evergreen presence with fragrant white blooms.
+Southern Magnolia 'Bracken's Brown Beauty' (Magnolia grandiflora) This specific cultivar is the one to grow in Nashville.
+It's more cold-hardy and compact than the straight species, handles our Zone 7a winters reliably, and still gives you that classic glossy evergreen presence with fragrant white blooms.
 Needs some soil amendment in heavy clay.
-The leaf litter is real — big, leathery leaves drop year-round.
+The leaf litter is real; big, leathery leaves drop year-round.
 Worth it for the architecture of the tree.
+On my farm, I have a young magnolia positioned where I can see it from the porch at sunset, and the glossy leaves catch the evening light in a way that nothing else does.
+That's not accidental.
+I watched for three years before I placed it.

 For Small Spaces and Understory

-Vitex ‘Shoal Creek’ (Vitex agnus-castus) — Not native, but a phenomenal performer in Nashville heat.
-Trained as a small tree form with a clear trunk, it gives you a vase-shaped canopy with lavender-blue flower spikes from midsummer into fall — right when most other things are just trying to survive July.
+Vitex 'Shoal Creek' (Vitex agnus-castus) Not native, but a phenomenal performer in Nashville heat.
+Trained as a small tree form with a clear trunk, it gives you a vase-shaped canopy with lavender-blue flower spikes from midsummer into fall, right when most other things are just trying to survive July.
 Blooms on new wood, so you prune it hard in late February and it comes back strong.
 Handles clay, handles drought, handles neglect.
 Pollinators lose their minds over it.
 One of my most-used plants.
+If I could only bring ten plants to a Nashville property, Vitex would be on the list every time.

-Eastern Redbud (Cercis canadensis) — Native.
+Eastern Redbud (Cercis canadensis) Native.
 One of the most reliable small trees for Nashville.
-Tolerates clay, handles part shade, and every spring it’s covered in those pink-purple blooms before the leaves even emerge.
-Relatively short-lived (20–30 years) but fast-growing and beautiful the whole time.
+Tolerates clay, handles part shade, and every spring it's covered in those pink-purple blooms before the leaves even emerge.
+Relatively short-lived (20 to 30 years) but fast-growing and beautiful the whole time.
 Heart-shaped leaves and good yellow fall color.
+This is the tree that tells every Nashville neighborhood spring has arrived.
+If you don't have one, you're borrowing the experience from your neighbor's yard.

-Flowering Dogwood (Cornus florida) — Native.
+Flowering Dogwood (Cornus florida) Native.
 The classic Middle Tennessee understory tree.
 Stunning spring bloom, red fall color, berries for birds.
 But dogwood anthracnose has been an issue in Tennessee, so choose disease-resistant cultivars, plant in part shade with good air circulation, and avoid full afternoon sun in heavy clay.
-When it’s happy, nothing is prettier.
+When it's happy, nothing is prettier.
+When it's struggling, it breaks your heart.
+This tree needs you to put it in the right spot.
+Don't guess.
+Read the shade patterns on your property across seasons before you plant it.

-Serviceberry (Amelanchier spp.) — Native.
+Serviceberry (Amelanchier spp.); Native.
 Multi-season value: white spring flowers, edible berries in early summer that birds fight you for, orange-red fall color.
 Works as a single trunk or multi-stem.
 An underused tree that deserves far more attention in Nashville landscapes.
+The berries ripen in June and the cedar waxwings descend on them like they've been tracking the calendar.
+If you want a tree that creates a genuine wildlife event on your property every summer, this is it.

-Screening and Privacy: What to Plant Instead of Leyland Cypress
+Screening and Privacy: What to Plant Instead of Your Instincts

 Here’s what I’d plant instead:

-Green Giant Arborvitae (Thuja ‘Green Giant’) — Not native, but it performs.
-Fast-growing, disease-resistant, deer-resistant, and doesn’t have the canker problem.
-Gets 40–60 feet tall and 12–18 feet wide, so give it room.
+Green Giant Arborvitae (Thuja 'Green Giant'); Not native, but it performs.
+Fast-growing, disease-resistant, deer-resistant, and doesn't have the canker problem.
+Gets 40 to 60 feet tall and 12 to 18 feet wide, so give it room.
 Tolerates clay with decent drainage.
 This is probably the most reliable fast-growing evergreen screen for Nashville right now.
+But please, don't plant it in a single-file row and call it a day.
+Stagger it.
+Mix it.
+Give it companions.

-American Holly (Ilex opaca) — Native.
+American Holly (Ilex opaca) Native.
 Slower than the conifers but dense and evergreen year-round with red winter berries.
-Works as part of a mixed screening planting with other species for a more layered, designed look — rather than a monotonous green wall.
+Works as part of a mixed screening planting with other species for a more layered, designed look, rather than a monotonous green wall.
+The winter berries are one of the most important food sources for overwintering songbirds.
+Your privacy screen can also be a habitat.

-A note on screening: a single-species row is the most vulnerable approach.
+A note on screening design: A single-species row is the most vulnerable approach.
 If disease or a bad winter takes out one, it takes out the row.
-I prefer mixed-species screens — combining different evergreens at staggered intervals.
-It’s more visually interesting, more resilient, and more forgiving.
+I prefer mixed-species screens; combining different evergreens at staggered intervals with understory shrubs and grasses in front.
+It's more visually interesting, more resilient, and more forgiving.
+It also does something a green wall can never do: it changes with the seasons.
+The grasses turn copper in fall.
+The holly berries glow red in December.
+The redbud at the corner blooms pink in March.
+Your screening isn't just blocking a view.
+It's providing one.
+I wrote a full essay on privacy screening design if you want to go deeper.

 The blue hues of Deodar Cedar ‘Karl Fuchs’, paired with solid green privacy hedging, create a far more interesting privacy screen than repeating the same privacy tree in a row.